dvpatel/nginx_okta/README.md

 The key components to enable this solution are:

+1. Client request

-1. IdP service.
+2. IdP service.
 Okta is used for this solution using a developer account.
+Any open system IdP solution can work.

-2. Token validation service.
-It encapsulates the security logic for validating client access token and emitting common contextual information for downstream systems.
+3. Token validation service.
+It encapsulates the security logic for validating client access token and emitting common contextual information for downstream systems to use.

-3. Nginx web server configured with token validation service as the intercepting filter.
+4. Nginx web server configured with token validation service as the intercepting filter.

-4. Sample application service.
+5. Sample application service.
 For this example, it is a sample watchlist service

-5. OpenID Connect Debugger for Okta authentication and access token generation.
+6. OpenID Connect Debugger for Okta authentication and access token generation.
 The access token is required as the client credential for the sample application service request.

-Item 2, 3 and 4 are provided in a subproject:  auth-api, nginx-conf and rest-api.
+Item 3 - 5 are provided in a subproject:  auth-api, nginx-conf and rest-api.

 ##  Client Request